Utah Administrative Code

 - Authorizing, Implemented, or Interpreted Law

-(3) If the data specified in subsection R597-4-1(c)(1) is unavailable or inapplicable, classification shall be based on the best data available from the Administrative Office of the Courts.
+(3) If the data specified in subsection R597-4-1(2)(b) is unavailable or inapplicable, classification shall be based on the best data available from the Administrative Office of the Courts.

-(e) Judicial classification categories.
-Justice court judges shall be classified into one of three categories for purposes of judicial evaluation, based on the timeframes specified in section R597-4-1(c).
+(5) Justice court judges shall be classified into one of three categories for purposes of judicial evaluation, based on the timeframes specified in sections R597-4-1(2)(b) and R597-4-1(3):

-(1) Once a judge is classified, the judge may be evaluated in any court in which the judge serves, regardless of retention year.
+(7) Once classified, the judge may be evaluated in any court in which the judge serves, regardless of retention year.

-(2) Evaluation data gathered from different courts served by a single judge shall be aggregated into a single midterm evaluation and a single retention report.
+(8) Evaluation data gathered from different courts served by a single judge shall be aggregated into a single midterm report and a single retention report.

-(2) The retention evaluation report compiled pursuant to the controlling evaluation cycle shall be used for all other subsequent retention elections for which that judge stands within the controlling cycle.
+(9) For judges who stand for retention election in multiple years, the retention report compiled pursuant to the controlling cycle shall be used for all other subsequent retention elections for which that judge stands within the controlling cycle.

 justice court evaluations, justice court multiple jurisdictions, justice court classifications, justice court multiple election years